thewazir/leex_yecc_example/BLOG_POST.md

 {ok,"selector_parser.erl"}
 ```

-This has generated a parser with the same name as the base name of the grammar but with the ending .erl.
+This has generated a parser with the same name as the base name of the grammar but with the ending `.erl`.
 This can now be compiled as a normal Erlang module.
 As with the lexer grammar, this step is also performed automatically using the Makefile.

 ### Combining The Lexer And The Parser
 Combining the generated lexer and parser to process an input string is a straightforward step.
-Because we are dealing with a very short input text that can be easily held in memory, we can use the string/1 function that leex has generated.
+Because we are dealing with a very short input text that can be easily held in memory, we can use the `string/1` function that leex has generated.
 Parsing an input string is as simple as:

 ```erlang
 {ok, Tokens, EndLine} = ?LEXER:string("A = 22 or B < 10"),
 {ok, ParseTree} = ?PARSER:parse(Tokens)
 ```

-where ?LEXER and ?PARSER are the names of the modules generated by leex and yecc respectively.
+where `?LEXER` and `?PARSER` are the names of the modules generated by leex and yecc respectively.
 The value of the ParseTree in this example is:

 ```erlang
 {union,{predicate,{var,'A'},'=',22},